On the cohomology ring of symplectic fillings: Introduction

-The method used in this paper is very different from the method used in \cite{barth2016diffeomorphism,mcduff1990structure,oancea2012topology}, where they studied the moduli spaces of J-holomorphic curves of a partial compactification of $W$.
-The essential property needed about $W$ for the partial compactification is that $W$ splits to $V\times \C$ with $V$ Weinstein.
-In particular, fillings are only assumed to symplectic aspherical.
-However, for many flexible critical Weinstein domains, such splitting does not exist even in topology category, e.g. flexible cotangent bundles $T^*S^{2n}$ can not be written as a complex line bundle over a manifold for $n>1$.
+The method used in this paper is very different from the method used in \cite{barth2016diffeomorphism,mcduff1990structure,oancea2012topology}, where they studied the moduli spaces of $J$-holomorphic curves in a partial compactification of $W$.
+The essential property needed for the partial compactification is that $W$ splits to $V\times \C$ with $V$ Weinstein.
+However, for many flexible critical Weinstein domains, such splitting does not exist even in the topology category, e.g.\ flexible cotangent bundles $T^*S^{2n}$ can not be written as a complex line bundle over a manifold for $n>1$\footnote{Assume otherwise, $T^*S^{2n}$ can be written as a complex line bundle over some manifold $V$ with boundary, since $H^2(V;\Z)=0$ when $n>1$, the complex line bundle is necessarily trivial.
+Therefore we have $T^*S^{2n}=V\times \mathbb{D}$, where $\mathbb{D}$ is the unit disk in $\C$.
+On the other hand, $H^*(T^*S^{2n};\Z)\to H^*(\partial T^*S^{2n};\Z)$ is not injective (in degree $2n$) but $H^*(V\times \mathbb{D};\Z)\to H^*(\partial (V\times \mathbb{D});\Z)$ is always injective, hence we arrive at a contradiction.}.
 Our method is based on symplectic cohomology and uses the index property of the contact boundary, hence we need to assume $c_1=0$.
 The strategy of the proof is representing the cup product as a multiplication with an Euler class of a sphere bundle.
 Therefore we consider symplectic cohomology twisted by sphere bundles, which leads to Gysin exact sequences.
 The Gysin exact sequence associated to a $k$-sphere bundle uses moduli spaces of dimension up to $k$.
 We show that the Gysin exact sequence for a $k$-sphere bundle on the positive symplectic cohomology is independent of the filling by a neck-stretching argument, if the boundary is $k$-ADC.
 Then we can relate it to the regular Gysin sequence of the filling by the vanishing result in \cite{zhou2017vanishing}.